 As a zoo-based conservation organisation, we take carbon management and reduction seriously.

-Zoos Victoria’s Melbourne Zoo, Werribee Open Range Zoo and Healesville Sanctuary are now the first zoos in the world to be certified carbon neutral.
-Low Carbon Australia, on behalf of the Australian Government, has certified Zoos Victoria as carbon neutral against the National Carbon Offset Standard (NCOS).
+Zoos Victoria’s Melbourne Zoo, Werribee Open Range Zoo and Healesville Sanctuary are now the first zoos in the world to be certified carbon neutral under the Australian Government’s National Carbon Offset Standard (NCOS).